klauer/epics-sumo-mirror/doc/glossary.rst

       See :term:`build`.

   build
-      A *build* is a :term:`distribution` where all modules are compiled.
+      A *build* is a set of modules where all modules are compiled.
       Information on all build is kept in the build database (:term:`BUILDDB`).
       Each *build* has a unique :term:`buildtag`.